lassade/bevy_prefab/README.md

         ),
         // prefab variant instance
         Lamp (
+            // its possible to omit id's if no-one is referring to this instance
             id: 95649,
             // prefab kind or implementation (what kind of lamp this instance is?)
             source: External("prefabs/flashlight.prefab"),